Crues, Swifts and Ballymena into cup semi-finals

 Ballymena grabbed a deserved equaliser on 63 minutes when Steven McCullough's low cross from the left was diverted home by a deft touch from skipper Kelly.

-Ballymena missed a glorious chance to win it in the final minute of normal time after Caomhan McGuinness brought down McCullough but Declan Breen dived low to his right to keep out McDaid's effort.
+Ballymena missed a glorious chance to win it in the final minute of normal time after McGuinness brought down McCullough but Declan Breen dived low to his right to keep out McDaid's effort.

-But eight minutes into the first period of extra time, the visitors were awarded a second penalty after referee Tim Marshall adjudged that Ian Fletcher had brought down McDaid.
+Eight minutes into the first period of extra time, the visitors were awarded a second penalty after referee Tim Marshall adjudged that Ian Fletcher had brought down McDaid.

 Substitute McGrory took on the penalty-taking duties and sent Breen the wrong way from 12 yards.